Haksell/ft_vox/README.md

 - transparency (water, ...)
 - launch animation (camera drops to block at (0, 0) with proper gravity)
 - block about to be deleted should look a bit darker
-- only delete block if raycast at start and end of click touch the same block
 - frustum culling during face generation instead of after checking chunks
 - use cubemap instead of panorama for skybox
+- multithreading for mesh generation
 - compute shader for world generation
 - ray tracing/casting/marching/whatever (https://www.youtube.com/watch?v=gXSHtBZFxEI, https://www.youtube.com/watch?v=P2bGF6GPmfc)
 - generative skyboxes
-- transparent water
 - make our own pixel art
 - sun(s) (from `scratch` branch) (text shadow depends on it)
-- fix dead pixels
+- fix dead pixels (should be automatic with ray marching)
 - port to wasm